 If you are wondering whether to take creatine before or after a workout for the best results, the research on this is quite limited.
 To make matters even more confusing, the available research also has conflicting results.
 For example:

-- In 2013, the Journal of the International Society of Sports Nutrition, conducted a study on 19 healthy recreational male bodybuilders to try and find out when the consumption of creatine worked best.
+- In 2013, published in the Journal of the International Society of Sports Nutrition, scientists conducted a study on 19 healthy recreational male bodybuilders to try and find out when the consumption of creatine worked best.

 The men were divided into two groups – one was to take the amino acid supplement before their workout while the other group was to do the same after their session.
 All participants did weight training exercises five days a week for four weeks.